-The HEV Ventilator: at the interface between particle physics and biomedical engineering
+The HEV Ventilator: At the interface between particle physics and biomedical engineering

-et al (show 80 more authors) (2022) The HEV Ventilator: at the interface between particle physics and biomedical engineering.
-ROYAL SOCIETY OPEN SCIENCE, 9 (3).
+et al (show 81 more authors) (2022) The HEV Ventilator: At the interface between particle physics and biomedical engineering Royal Society Open Science, 9 (3).
 211519-.
+ISSN 2054-5703, 2054-5703

 Access the full-text of this item by clicking on the Open Access link.